bkloppenborg/bkloppenborg.github.io/index.md

 **Hi I am Brian Kloppenborg.
 I am an astrophysicist with a knack for everything technological.**

-I am Research Faculty at Georgia Tech Research Institute and founder of [Pratum Labs, LLC](http://pratumlabs.com) a data science and machine learning company.
+I am a Research Faculty member at Georgia Tech Research Institute and startup founder.

 In my spare time I conduct astrophysical research as part of my adjunct professor position in [Georgia State University's](http://gsu.edu)